 How To Reheat Leftover Curry Chickpeas in the microwave?

 The microwaves reheat quickly and easily.
-Place the food in a microwave-safe container, cover it with a damp paper towel to maintain moisture, make sure that all of the food is evenly spread out across the plate so it heats up at the same rate. and reheat until the food heats all the way thru.
+Place the food in a microwave-safe container, cover it with a damp paper towel to maintain moisture, and make sure that all of the food is evenly spread out across the plate so it heats up at the same rate. and reheat until the food heats all the way thru.
 The time will depend don’t the power of the microwave you’re using.

 Kraving More?